El Hombre Caimán: Legend

 On one occasion, the friend (drinking pal) who usually accompanied the peeping tom was unavailable, and the duty of splashing the white medicine to turn the caiman back into human fell on a substitute.
-But as he was not used to confronting he man in his alligator form, he got scared and smashed the bottle of white potion, so that only some of the liquid got splashed on Saúl's head, so his head returned to human, but his body remained alligator.
+But as he was not used to confronting the man in his alligator form, he got scared and smashed the bottle of white potion, so that only some of the liquid got splashed on Saúl's head, so his head returned to human, but his body remained alligator.
 After this, women were too afraid to bathe in the river.

 To bring peace to the village of Plato, it was decided the fishermen would try to hunt the alligator man down.
 They came and clubbed him brutally, but fearing retribution, these people became afraid to leave their homes.
 Montenegro was called a lizard ("lagarto") and was ostracized, and only his mother dared approach him.
 Every night she came to the river (to the secret wading spot between the rocks), to deliver him his favorite foods: cheese, whey, fish, and cassava (yucca) dishes, with an occasional small bottle of rum.
 The mother tried all sorts of remedies from having his godparents make the sign of the cross, to the parish priest's blessings, even burying a black cat alive at midnight on Good Friday as this was supposed to dispel evil.
 Nothing worked.
 So the mother embarked on the journey to find the indigenous shaman woman, only to discover she had died.
 The mother, returning to Plato three years later, died one night (of great grief) where she delivered her son's food.

 Alligator Man was left alone, with no-one to take care of him.
 He decided to let the river carry him out to sea at Bocas de Ceniza the mouth of the Magdalena River, near Barranquilla.
 Since then, the fishermen of the lower Magdalena, from Plato to Bocas de Ceniza, are still on a lookout to hunt for him in the river and the swampy riverbanks.

 This story allegedly was published during the 1940s in the local paper La Prensa of Barranquilla, but the newspaper is defunct, and informants in recent years could not be found who remembered reading the newspaper clippings.